How to Become a Sports Doctor

 Opportunities for Advancement

-A position in clinics or hospitals will provide the sports doctor with opportunities for advancement, depending on experience and continuing education.
-Doctors with several years of successful experience and continuing education may take on supervisory or management roles, potentially becoming head of a department.
+Sports medicine doctors may opt to base their practice in outpatient clinics, large hospitals, or academic medical institutions.
+Those in private practice can establish their own practices, or join current groups with the ultimate aim of becoming a partner.
+Alternatively, a position in larger hospitals will provide the sports doctor with opportunities for advancement, depending on experience and continuing education.
+For example, after several years of productive performance, staff physicians may take on supervisory or management roles, potentially becoming chairperson of a department.

 If you would like to gain the necessary education to become a sports doctor, we highly recommend that you check out our free School Finder Tool located HERE.

-The Bureau of Labor Statistics has estimated a median annual salary of $396,233 for all specialty physicians - a group that includes sports medicine doctors - as of 2012.
-Meanwhile, Salary.com reports that the median salary for sports medicine doctors as of October 2014 is $204,054, with the top ten percent of earners making over $309,000.
+The Bureau of Labor Statistics reported a median annual salary of $396,233 for all specialty physicians - a group that includes sports medicine physicians - as of 2012.
+The BLS currently states that the mean salary for physicians broadly is $189,760.
+Additionally, Salary.com reports that the median salary for sports medicine physicians as of October 2014 is $204,054, with the top ten percent of earners making over $309,000.